 An occupational disease is one that was caused by your job.
 In other words, the nature of your employer was the major contributing cause.
 Your workers’ compensation lawyer must provide medical evidence, including findings from a physical examination and diagnostic testing.
 They must also show your job had a higher risk of causing this disease than other jobs.

 If you can prove your job aggravated or accelerated a preexisting condition, you may be eligible for workers’ compensation benefits.
 You will need to prove your injury was not made worse by something outside of work.
 This may mean showing how you have new symptoms, or the pain is worse than before.

 As these claims can be complicated, it is important to work with a licensed attorney.
-At Gordon & Partners, our West Palm Beach workers’ compensation lawyers have extensive knowledge of state laws and what it takes to build strong claims.
+At Gordon & Partners, our West Palm Beach personal injury attorneys have extensive knowledge of state workers’ compensation laws and what it takes to build strong claims.

 What About Independent Contractors?

 Workers’ compensation is reserved for workers who are classified as employees.
 That means independent contractors are not eligible for compensation.

 However, it is common for employers to misclassify workers as independent contractors.
 Employers do this to get out of providing the same benefits to these workers.
 If you have questions about your employment status and whether you are an employee under the law, call Gordon & Partners today.

 If one or more of these statements is true, you may have been misclassified by your employer: